This article was updated on September 29th, 2020.

 We all know we should be eating a healthier diet and watching our weight in order to fight heart disease.
 Excess weight makes the heart work harder, causing increased blood pressure.
 It also raises blood cholesterol and triglyceride levels and lowers HDL (“good”) cholesterol.
 A modest weight loss of at least 10 pounds has been shown to decrease a person’s risk for heart disease as well as diabetes.

 Sometimes, it’s easier than others, but eating an assortment of nutritious foods daily is a goal we need to accomplish.
+Check out these 8 tips for a healthy heart.

 Make an effort to follow these diet guidelines to get the nutrients your body needs and add variety to your diet, by focusing on a variety of healthy foods.